Nel Noddings: Criticisms of Noddings's relational ethics

 Nel Noddings's ethics of care has been criticised by both feminists and those who favour more traditional, and allegedly masculine, approaches to ethics.
 In brief, feminists object that the one caring is, in effect, carrying out the traditional female role in life of giving while receiving little in return.
 Those who accept more traditional approaches to ethics argue that the partiality shown to those closest to us in Noddings's theory is inappropriate.

 Noddings tends to use unequal relationships as a model for understanding caring.
 Philosopher and feminist Sarah Lucia Hoagland argues that the relationships in question, such as parenting and teaching, are ideally relationships where caring is a transitory thing designed to foster the independence of the cared-for, and so end the unequal caring relationship.
 Unequal relationships, she writes, are ethically problematic, and so a poor model for an ethical theory.
 Hoagland argues that on Noddings's account of ethical caring, the one-caring is placed in the role of the giver and the cared-for in the role of the taker.
 The one-caring is dominant, choosing what is good for the cared-for, but gives without receiving caring in return.
 The cared-for is put in the position of being a dependent, with insufficient control over the nature of the caring.
 Hoagland believes that such unequal relationships cannot be morally good.

 Contributions to education

+Philosophy of Education

+Nodding's approach to education is rooted in her ethics of care and draws significantly on the thought of John Dewey.
+Like Dewey, she argued that intelligence develops socially and that all school subjects should be taught as contributions to social life.
+At the same time, she identified limitations in Dewey's view of moral education arguing that he has more to say about the ethical conduct of education about its ethical outcome.
+Noddings argued that critical thinking should not be treated as an abstract intellectual exercise, but should be grounded in caring relationships and directed toward improving human life and democratic participants.
+Noddings believed that students learn to care by first experiencing care from others, and through those relationships develop the ability to care about wider social issues.